MarinusRetra/MarinusRetra/README.md

 A couple things about me:

-- 🔭 I’m currently participating in the Boss Rush Game jam.
+- 🔭 I’m currently working as an intern at DilemmaManager.
 - 🌱 I’m currently learning Unreal Engine.
 - 💬 Ask me about game development, or just games in general.
 - 📫 How to reach me: mwwretra@st.noorderpoort.nl